wp-plugins/tracking-code-manager/readme.txt

 Putting the tracking code directly in the theme files, you risk to lose important trackings or external service integrations when it will be updated.

 With Tracking Code Manager you can forget about this problem also if you will change your theme in the future.

-> <strong>Bug Reports</strong><br>
-> Feel free to reach us by email for any problem you have with our plugins.
-> Describe the steps to reproduce the bug and we will be happy to help!<br>
-> To report a bug use the form at http://intellywp.com/report-a-bug/

 [youtube https://www.youtube.com/watch?v=shJG7Vf1nMg]